Ray (film): Plot

 Ray Charles Robinson is raised in poverty in Florida by his mother, Aretha.
 Learning to play piano at an early age, Ray is haunted by the accidental death of his younger brother George, who drowns in their mother's washbasin.
-Ray loses his vision and by age seven is completely blind.
+Ray loses his vision by age seven and becomes completely blind.
 Aretha teaches him to be independent, eventually sending him to a school for the deaf and blind.

 In 1946, Ray joins a white country band and wears sunglasses to hide his damaged eyes.
 Two years later, he travels to Seattle and joins a nightclub band, though the club's owner demands sexual favors and controls his money and career.
 After discovering he is being exploited, Ray signs his own record deal and leaves the band.
 Touring on the Chitlin' Circuit as "Ray Charles", he is introduced to heroin.

 Ray is discovered by Ahmet Ertegun of Atlantic Records and records his first hit with Ertegun's song "Mess Around".
 In Houston, Ray falls in love with Della Bea, a preacher's daughter.
 Though she and others are unhappy about Ray mixing gospel with his music, he marries Della and continues to gain fame with "I Got a Woman" and "Hallelujah I Love Her So".

-A pregnant Della finds Ray’s drug kit and confronts him.
+A pregnant Della finds Ray's drug kit and confronts him.
 They reconcile after the birth of their first child, but Ray begins an affair with singer Mary Anne Fisher.
 In 1956, as Ray's popularity grows, he hires a trio to become "The Raelettes" and immediately falls for lead singer Margie Hendrix.
 They begin their own affair, and a jealous Mary Anne leaves.

+Margie asks Ray to let her try heroin, but he orders her to stay away from it.
+His producers recognize his now-complete addiction as he presents symptoms while recording "Night Time Is the Right Time" on a new electric piano, but despite their concern they recognize his genius and his recording career continues.

-A few years later, when Ray's band finishes a set early and the club’s owner demands they play the remaining time, Ray performs "What'd I Say" on the spot.
+A few years later, when Ray's band finishes a set early and the club's owner demands they play the remaining time, Ray performs "What'd I Say" on the spot.
 His popularity rises through the 1950s and he moves his family to Los Angeles but continues to use heroin, straining his relationships with Della and Margie.
 In 1960, he signs a better contract with ABC Records, negotiating to own his master tapes.